deanstein/CinderellaCityProject/README.md

 **It is critical that the current scene open in the Editor is the scene intended as a destination for files updated in the Assets folder.**

-- Any files intended for import need to be whitelisted, so only the ones we explicitly care about get sent through the AssetImportPipeline
+- Any files intended for processing by the pipeline need to be allowlisted, so only the ones the project is set to configure will be sent through the AssetImportPipeline
-- Whitelisted FBX files will be automatically placed in the game scene, if they aren't there already, using a global scale defined by us, and global positioning as defined in the FBX file
+- Allowlisted FBX files will be automatically placed in the game scene, if they aren't there already, using a global scale defined by us, and global positioning as defined in the FBX file
-- Whitelisted FBX files will extract all textures and materials to subfolders inside the current folder, and will delete existing textures and materials inside the current scene
+- Allowlisted FBX files will extract all textures and materials to subfolders inside the current folder, and will delete existing textures and materials inside the current scene
 - Whitelisted FBX files with "proxy" in their name will automatically get their proxy objects from FormIt replaced with real objects from Unity (for example, trees, people, and cameras)
-- Whitelisted FBX files with "speaker" in their name will automatically get audio emitters, doppler effects, and custom behavior script components to simulate the effect of mall speakers (also used for global sounds like background noise and chatter)
+- Allowlisted FBX files with "speaker" in their name will automatically get audio emitters, doppler effects, and custom behavior script components to simulate the effect of mall speakers (also used for global sounds like background noise and chatter)
-- Whitelisted audio files get imported with certain settings, so they sound like they are coming from mall speakers
+- Allowlisted audio files get imported with certain settings, so they sound like they are coming from mall speakers
 - All images in the "UI" folder get imported as sprites

-### Scene + GameObject Hierarchy (one-time setup)
+### Scene Hierarchy
 Each scene needs to have one "Container" object that contains all objects in the Scene.
 This is crucial to be able to toggle all Scene objects on/off.

 Scene structure example: